We just launched HRIS Sync, automate employee benefits management ⚡️

 These financial advice tools will also consider the impact pay growth and inflation can have on their contributions.

-Here are the answers to some commonly asked questions about workplace pensions.
+Here are the answers to some commonly asked questions about UK workplace pensions.

-1. What Is the Difference Between Auto Enrolment and Voluntary Enrolment in Workplace Pension?
+1. What Is the Difference Between Auto Enrollment and Voluntary Enrollment in Workplace Pension?

 • In automatic enrolment, you and your employee must contribute a portion of your wages to the pension plan.